iammurali/iammurali.github.io/_posts/2021-06-18-life-as-software-engineer-in-india.markdown

  Since we are working from home our colleagues wont know what we are doing and wont know what kind of situation we were in,

 Scenario:
 	I worked continuosly one fine morning i forgot to have my breakfast, after a 3hr unhealthy coding session i went for my lunch at 1pm, I am getting a call from the office reagarding some issue.
+I mean it is okay if it happens one or two times in day, but when things happen more frequently, I become incapable of handling the situation. as you cant explain to everyone.

-this is one example scenario, where i find difficulty in working from home. which happens more frequently than you thin.
+this is one example scenario, where i find difficulty in working from home. which happens more frequently than you think.

-If i work in office, i wont be asked by anyone in home to go to shop for any stuffs. since i am working in between my coding session my mom or someone from my family needs me for something where i need stop what im doing, this usually will affect my flow where i would have had something in mind and it gets interuppted and i will forget what i was supposed to do.
+If i work in office, i wont be asked by anyone in home to go to shop for any stuffs. since i am working from home in between my coding session my mom or someone from my family needs me for something where i need stop what im doing, this usually will affect my flow where i would have had something in mind and it gets interuppted and i will forget what i was supposed to do.

 Which made me think that office wasnt bad, it kept me productive

 Being With family is one advantage none of us can avoid. 👩‍❤️‍👨